casszhao/INF4000.github.io/README.md

 After a while of coding, you will know how and where to start to fix the problem.
 Before that, you can try following general strategies to debug an error:

 1. **Google**
+ * Read the ERROR MESSAGE!
+Most error message does tell you what the problem is.
+Google it.
- Many times it is a common error with a known solution.
+ * Many times it is a common error with a known solution.
 Sometime, even just copy paste your error message, you will find many people had the exactly issue like yours before.
+ * Change a way to describe your problem if you cannot find the solution.
+ * Sometime, results from Google costs a lot of time to filter (particularly, when you ask in a not so good way), try other professional platforms, such as:
+ ** w3schools.com, codeproject.com

 2. **Make it repeatable**
  * Create a minimal, reproducible example (e.g. reprex) using simple data